rutar/HoneyCombAI/README.md

 # HoneyCombAI

 HoneyCombAI is a Java implementation of the Honeycomb board game.
-It provides a 55-cell bitboard model of the triangular arena, deterministic scoring for every possible line, and an immutable game state that tracks turns and line completions.
+It provides a 55-cell bitboard model of the triangular arena (with three neutral corner cells blocked from play), deterministic scoring for every possible line, and an immutable game state that tracks turns and line completions.
 Future milestones expand the engine with Negamax search, transposition tables, training utilities, and visualisations.